Curricular Practical Training (CPT) for F-1 Students

 • Detailed training description from your company/employer meeting all criteria outlined below

-• Photocopy of your current I-20
+• Your current I-20

 Please ensure all documents are complete- the IC will not accept invalid or incomplete CPT applications.